ATPs/MCuNovo/README.md

 Cao, X.; Jiang, H. Integrated Modeling of Protein-Coding Genes in the Manduca Sexta Genome Using RNA-Seq Data from the Biochemical Model Insect.
 Insect Biochemistry and Molecular Biology 2015, 62, 210. http://www.sciencedirect.com/science/article/pii/S0965174815000144

+Note:
+muscle is required.
+Muscle must be version 3.x, not the latest 5.x.

 ## Download MCuNovo